Showing posts with label presidents. Show all posts

 Founders Hall

-We visited Colonial Chapel where we listened to a story about a slave who wrote poetry.
+We visited Colonial Chap, where we listened to a story about a slave who wrote poetry.

 We strolled through the Liberty Bell Garden

-The Liberty Bell was commissioned on November 1, 1751, to commemorate the 50th anniversary of William Penn’s Charter of Privileges for his Pennsylvania colony.
-The radical charter granted religious liberty to persecuted faiths, including Quakers, Jews, Catholics, and others, thus establishing America’s tradition of religious freedom.
+The Liberty Bell was commissioned on November 1, 1751, to commemorate the 50th anniversary of William Penn's Charter of Privileges for his Pennsylvania colony.
+The radical charter granted religious liberty to persecuted faiths, including Quakers, Jews, Catholics, and others, thus establishing America's tradition of religious freedom.
+Bell cracked when first tested.

 It cracked again on July 8, 1835, during the funeral procession of Chief Justice John Marshall.
-It was repaired but cracked again in 1846 when it rang for George Washington’s birthday.
+It was repaired but cracked again in 1846 when it rang for George Washington's birthday.
 It has not been rung since.
-It was not called “The Liberty Bell” until 1839 when William Lloyd Garrison’s anti-slavery publication, “The Liberator” published a poem about the Bell.
+It was not called "The Liberty Bell" until 1839, when William Lloyd Garrison's anti-slavery publication, "The Liberator," published a poem about the Bell.
 This use by advocates of the anti-slavery movement made The Bell a new symbol of freedom.

-We strolled through the fields of Tulips selecting a few to take home.
+We strolled through the fields of Tulips, selecting a few to take home.

-We saw two little girls sharing a seat at Independence Hall
+We saw two little girls sharing a seat at Independence Hall.

 College of Distinction